tektoncd/community/teps/0001-tekton-enhancement-proposal-process.md

 merged if there is no `TEP` associated with it.
 Bug fixes and small changes like refactoring that do not affect the APIs (CRDs, REST APIs) are not concerned by this.
-Fixing the behaviour of a malfunctioning part of the project is also not concerned by this.
+Fixing the behaviour of a malfunctioning part of the project does not require a TEP.

 This TEP process is related to
 - the generation of an architectural roadmap
-- the fact that the what constitutes a feature is still undefined
+- the fact that the proposed feature is still undefined
 - issue management
 - the difference between an accepted design and a proposal
 - the organization of design proposals